DSHardman/WeightedActivationMaps/README.md

 **sensorTrain.m** trains a feedforward neural network and provides feedback about its performance by calling the **calculateErrors.m** function.

-**calcEIT()** calls OpenEIT/reconstruction/pyeit/**calcEIT.py** and plots its output, using one of three available reconstruction algorithms.
+**calcEIT.m** calls OpenEIT/reconstruction/pyeit/**calcEIT.py** and plots its output, using one of three available reconstruction algorithms.
 The brightest pixel is taken to be the localization prediction and, if the _position_ argument is provided, this is compared to the known location.